jim-wang-intel/security-secret-store/pkiinit/README.md

 1. In the base directory, run `make build`
 2. In the base directory, run `make docker`

 ## Run Docker

 On the command line console, run `docker-compose up --build` from the directory `pkiinit` to start the whole Docker container stack.

+## Command Line Options

+> * --generate: to genearte new TLS certificates
+> * --import: to deploy TLS cetificates from cached area
+> * --cache: generate fresh TLS certificates with erase of CA keys and put into cached area
+> * --cacheca: generate fresh TLS certificates with no erase of CA keys and put into cached area
+> * --help or -h: help message for the pki-init options